-Turkey is a popular tourist destination for people around the world, but what many people don't know is that it's also a great place to live permanently.
-So, what are the things you can do when you want to live permanently in Turkey?
+Turkey is a popular tourist destination for people worldwide, but many people don't know that it's also a great place to live permanently.
+So, what can you do to live permanently in Turkey?

 How to Get a Long-Term Residence Permit in Turkey

-If you have been to Turkey on multiple short-term visas, you may be eligible for a long-term residency permit.
+If you have been living in Turkey on multiple short-term residency permits, you may be eligible for a long-term residency permit.
 You can get a permanent residency permit after living in Turkey for eight years, which allows you to stay in the country permanently.
 To be eligible to apply for a long-term residency visa in Turkey, applicants must meet several requirements.

 • A person who has lived in Turkey for eight years without interruption.

-• Haven't received any social assistance or help over the last three years.
+• Hasn't received any social assistance or help over the last three years.

 • Enough income to support yourself and your family or dependents.